NickT729/Cybersecurity/README.md

 # Cybersecurity Research Portfolio

 Welcome!
-This repository showcases my cybersecurity research and practical work as an Undergraduate Research Assistant at the University of Texas at Arlington, in the College of Engineering and Computer Science.
+This repository showcases my cybersecurity research and practical work as an Undergraduate Research Assistant/ Cybersecurity Student at the University of Texas at Arlington, as I finish my B.S. in Management Information Systems.
 My aim is to bridge academic research and hands-on security skills, preparing for a career in cybersecurity and threat analysis.
+Enjoy!

 ---